IdelsTak/number-range/README.md

 # NumberRange Utility

-This Java application processes number ranges from command-line arguments or standard input, with options for sorting, handling negative numbers, and ensuring uniqueness.
+Processes number ranges from command-line arguments or standard input, with options for sorting, handling negative numbers, and ensuring uniqueness.

 ## Usage